ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 Note: Role of the ``qualified`` keyword
     As mentioned in the *status quo* section, the ``qualified`` keyword has strictly negative semantics in the non-extended semantics: it prevents *level-0* names from being made available unqualified, at the top level of the local namespace.
 In this light, a natural meaning for this keyword in the context of *level-1* name introduction does not appear to exist.

+Note: Ignoring the module re-export restriction
+    As mentioned previously in the *Module re-export restriction* note, Haskell2010 specifies a mechanism that narrows the set of exported names to the intersection available both qualified and unqualified.

+    In our proposal, we're consciously opting out of this decision, because it seems arbitrary.

 New syntax summary: imports
 ***************************